erikvanmechelen/wind/manuscript/fundamentals.md

 #### Merry Go Round

-Three units may exchange territories in a triangle pattern
+Three units may exchange territories in a triangle pattern.

+Occasionally, this takes place in the Balkans, and less frequently in the Low Countries.

 ### Convoys